Roopaish/Flutter-RoadMap/README.md

-MediaQuery.of(context).size.width // get full width of screen appBar.preferredSize.height // get height of certain widget, appBar is final variable with AppBar Widget MediaQuery.of(context).padding.top // get height of status bar
+MediaQuery.of(context).size.width // get full width of screen appBar.preferredSize.height // get height of certain widget, appBar is final variable with AppBar Widget MediaQuery.of(context).padding.top // get height of status bar MediaQuery.of(context).viewInsets.bottom // size of anything that's lapping in our view, eg: keyboard pops up when we type overlapping certain parts of app
 ```

 - ### Force Portrait Mode